AccountancyManager/laradock/.github/README.md

 You will also need to import the current db stuff to your new db, one of us can send you the file to import.

+You will also need to set your AMDev branch to master-laravel

 ## 7. Open your browser and visit localhost:
 - http://localhost/ for the existing site
 - http://localhost:81/ for the new Laravel site